Skip to main content

 Our Staff

-Coordinator
+Ken Rulison- Coordinator

 Mr. Rulison has led the unit since 2001 and is a graduate of The College of Saint Rose with a bachelor’s degree in sociology.
-He also holds a master’s degree in criminal justice from the University of Cincinnati and is currently a member of the faculty at SUNY Delhi.
+He also holds a master’s degree in criminal justice from the University of Cincinnati and is a former member of the faculty at SUNY Schenectady and SUNY Delhi.
 Ken was a member of the Capital District Coalition for Crime Victims’ Rights and held the office of Vice President and Treasurer.
 In 2008 he was recognized by the Coalition for his dedicated service to crime victims.
 Over the 20 years of his service to Schenectady County, Ken has worked with thousands of victims and families, some of whom have created lasting relationships with him.
 Ken’s greatest accomplishment is providing this lasting support to those that need it to help heal from the trauma caused by crime.

-Crime Victim Specialists
+Kate Schwartz- Crime Victim Specialist